denzelloke/cramBrulee-deployment/README.md

 So far, we have successfully created a Home Page, a Login form, and a Signup form.
 We use MongoDB as a database to store information required for user authentication.

+Level of Achievement: Project Gemini
+Project Scope: To create a Web App that displays Users' personalised calendars, and intuitively suggests timeslots for User to begin working on new tasks, based on factors like task urgency and calendar availability.
+Milestone 1 (ideation): Each user must have their own personalised calendar.
+This calendar must not be accessible by anyone else but the user.
+As such, it is necessary to build a secure login in and signup process that allows Users to safely store their information.

 ## Prerequisites

 Before you begin, ensure that your machine has the following software and dependencies downloaded